dobromirmontauk/open-leadership-management-cookbook/recipes/management/README.md

 # So...
 What is 'Winning'?
 TODO(dmontauk): not something Wade answers in his talk?

+Random thoughts
+* Everything is about solving problems...?
+* The problem is not knowing WHICH problems to solve...
+* Value function is undefined (future is unknowable)
+* Measurement of progress is imperfect ('fog of war')
+* How do we split WINNING vs INCREASING CAPACITY?
+    * It feels like winning is MOVING UP THE CURRENT LOCAL MAX
+    * 'Winning' can be long-term losing.
+Examples: Google+, TellApart bought by Twitter, Loomis at Google...
+    * So 'winning' has different *resolutions*.
+E.g. you can win a battle but lose the war.
+You can win in engineering (ship the code) and lose at product (nobody finds it useful).
+    * Winning is a local definition.
+There are 'layers' of winning.
+        * A junior engineer needs to write good code.
+        * A senior engineers needs to design a scalable system.
+        * A soldier needs to take the next house.
+        * A captain needs to take the next village.
+* What is a PROBLEM?
+    * Three types of problems.
+        * Inertia
+        * ?? (things falling apart)
+        * Power: force in a different direction than you want.
+* What are the TOOLS of winning?
+    * As an engineer:
+        * Writing code: having computers repeatedly solve the problem for you.
+        * Simplifying a design: preventing problems from happening altogether.
+        * Standardization?
+Making a group of problems all the same problem?
+        * Operational: doing one-off work to solve a problem (e.g. deleting files to free up disk space)
+    * As a manager:
+        *
+    * As a manager-of-managers:
+        *
+* For the various layers: your WINNING is their INCREASING CAPACITY?
+    * Teaching an engineer how to write better code is WINNING for an EM.
+But it's increasing THEIR capacity??
+    * Recursive?
+It does feels recursive.
+When you solve a problem, it removes friction/energy being used to tackle that problem, which frees up energy for other problems, meaning you've increased SOMEONE'S capacity to win...?
+    * E.g. Mashgin makes checkout easier.
+Frees up time for customers --> they can use that time to do more.
+    * ALL TECHNOLOGY is increasing the capacity to win for users of the technology --> is all winning translate to increasing the capacity to win for someone else?
+    *
+* Mashgin example problems
+    * Need to integrate with P97
+        * Increases the capacity of our sales team to win.
+They can close more deals!
+        * If we close one deal, we get more revenue.
+Increases our capacity to win since we have more $.
+For the customer, if they are getting value from the product, it increases their capacity to win somehow as well.
+        * Integration would be considered a win.
+But now assume we do NOT sell any more pilots because of it?
+Then we haven't actually increased the capacity of anyone, and we wasted resources doing it.
+So the 'win' ends up being a loss.
+But how could we know that ahead of time?
+        * Time value of problem solving?
+ROI?
+What's the right way to think about this?
+Increasing capacity is non-deterministic; just because we increased capacity doesn't mean that more wins WILL happen.
+        * There is a time component and a risk component.
+            * E.g. a page costs me 1 hour a week to investigate & fix.
+If it takes me 12 hours to fix this this page, then it will pay off in 12 weeks.
+Fixing the page is a deterministic win: it will definitely increase my capacity to win over the next 3 months.
+            * What if the page is random?
+May never happen again?
+Or if it happens, it costs me 20 hours?
+Then there is a chance that in the next 3 months my 'win' would have been worthless, if it never appeared.
+So the 'win' might be a 'loss' (with time value included).
+        * So should we give credit to the engineering team for winning if we launch P97?
+Or should we wait until the pay-off happens?
+            * If a soldier takes a house, but the captain fails to take the village, should the soldier be punished?
+If the captain takes the village but the generals picked the wrong village to attack, should the captain be punished?
+            * Winning is local...?
+    * Random example
+        * Hunting for food.
+What is the 'problem' and how does that 'increase capacity'?
+            * Technically capacity would go down if you die.
+So that's an edge case?
+            * This is the fighting entropy problem --> you need to run just to stay in place.
+            * Does fighting entropy count as increasing capacity?
+I don't really think so... it's about 'maintaining capacity'?
+            * Are the actions to fight entropy different than the ones to increase capacity?
+Perhaps they are the same, and entropy is just a constant minus term in the equation that you need to fight...
+            *
+* I do like the 'winning is about solving problems.'
+    * 49ers game yesterday.
+What is winning/losing play-by-play?
+    * Each player could 'win' -- do exactly what they were supposed to do, solve the problem they were supposed to solve, yet the team can lose.
+Solving the WRONG problems -- coach's fault?
+    * Winning/losing play-by-play is obvious.
+Each yard gained by the opponent is 'losing'; each 1st down is 'losing'.
+The game is obvious too; the season is obvious.
+The introspection is easy: everything is recorded, visible.
+You can tell how a team is doing, and STILL can't predict the end of the game.
+    * Much harder when you can't introspect?
+And when the 'score' is unclear?
+    * But a lot happens off the field -- training, coaching, teamwork -- which translates to the field indirectly.
+    * How do I use this in engineering?
+What is the daily/weekly winning?
+The PROBLEM that needs to be solved TODAY?
+        * This is why I like daily PRs...
+Weekly goals...
+        *

 # Balancing Winning vs Increasing
 TODO(dmontauk): This is one of the core tensions of management!
 Also not something Wade talks about in his talk?